favna/ribbon/README.md

 ## Features

-- Many web searches, such as google, google image, myanimelist, youtube, steam and many more
+- Many web searches, such as Google, Google Images, Kitsu, YouTube, Steam and many more

 - Looking up data in the PokéDex